jonathanMarkovits/WeCodeCRM/README.md

 * read about SQL engines
 * add who is the user entering the data
 * delete doc_stage column
+* consider deleting the documents table and save directly on server

 ## Remarks
 * file size is maximum 16MB